-The Bye-laws of the Company contain provisions on the procedures of appointment and re-election of Directors.
+The Bye-Laws contain provisions on the procedures of appointment and re-election of Directors.

-In accordance with code provision A.4.1 of the CG Code (which has been deleted since 1 January 2022), non-executives directors should be appointed for a specific term, subject to re-election.
-Currently, none of the Directors (including the independent non-executive Directors) is appointed for a specific term.
-However, all Directors (including the independent non-executive Directors) are subject to retirement by rotation at least once every three years at the annual general meeting of the Company in accordance with the provision of the Bye-laws of the Company, and their terms of appointment will be reviewed when they are due for re-election.
+Currently, none of the Directors (including the independent non-executive Directors) are appointed with specific term of employment.
+However, all Directors (including the independent non-executive Directors) are subject to retirement by rotation at least once every three years at annual general meeting of the Company in accordance with the provision of the Bye-Laws, and their terms of appointment will be reviewed when they are due for re-election.